firatfolcay/arszilla.github.io/_posts/2019-07-01-htb-netmon.markdown

 139/tcp open  netbios-ssn  Microsoft Windows netbios-ssn 445/tcp open  microsoft-ds Microsoft Windows Server 2008 R2 - 2012 microsoft-ds
 Service Info: OSs: Windows, Windows Server 2008 R2 - 2012; CPE: cpe:/o:microsoft:windows

-[...]
 ```

-The scan tells us that there is `HTTP` on Port 80 and `FTP` on Port 21 which we can login to it anonymously.
+The scan tells us that there is `HTTP` on Port 80 with PRTG Network Monitor installed on it and `FTP` on Port 21
+which we can login to it anonymously.

 ### User Flag
 Let's take a look at the `FTP` by logging in anonymously.

 ```
+$ ncftp 10.10.10.152

 ncftp / > ls -la
 02-03-19  12:18AM                 1024 .rnd
 02-25-19  10:15PM       <DIR>          inetpub